The AK FAQ

 Q: Do you send books into prisons and jails?

-Q: I'm a distinguished professor that would like to request one of your publications to help indocrinate my students against capitalism and the State.
+Q: I'm a distinguished professor who would like to request one of your publications to help indoctrinate my students against capitalism and the State.
 How do I request a desk copy?

 A: Great news.
-First, make sure the book was published by AK Press (if it was not, contact us and we'll help you get in touch with the publisher).
-Secondly, send a request on letterhead with complete contact information, course name, and enrollment to: Fax (510) 208-1701 or email to email@example.com.
+First, make sure the book was published by AK Press (if it was not, you can still contact us and we'll help you get in touch with the publisher).
+Secondly, send a request on letterhead with complete contact information, course name, and enrollment to email@example.com.
+Of, if you’re old school, fax it to (510) 208-1701

 Q: I write for the New York Times Review of Books and Drunk and Disorderly Quarterly, how do I request a review copy of one of your books?

-A: Send your contact information along with publication name and expected date of review to either: Fax (510) 208-1701 or email us at firstname.lastname@example.org.
+A: Send your contact information along with publication name and expected date of review to firstname.lastname@example.org.